ixnas/Quickwarden/README.md

 - Instantly search from any application using a global keyboard shortcut
 - Search through multiple accounts at once
 - Navigate quickly using only your keyboard
-- Encrypts your Bitwarden session keys using Windows Credential Vault or macOS Keychain
+- Encrypts your Bitwarden session keys using Windows Hello or macOS Keychain

 ## Contents
 - [Installing a release](#installing-a-release)